 NGIS will continue their role in providing conversion and bridging services on the project.
-NGIS will perform ongoing stabilization support of InRhodes, RIBridges interface user acceptance testing, and UHIP IT transition support.
+NGIS will perform ongoing stabilization support of as described in Section 6, RI Bridges interface user acceptance testing, and UHIP IT transition support.

 10.1.3 Other Contracted Services - Implementation Support